-In Tibet there are many interesting customs and cultures which have been followed by the Tibetan people from the time of their civilization.
-Below you will find a variety of culture and customs performed by Tibetan people.
+In Tibet, there are many interesting customs and cultures which have been followed by the Tibetan people from the time of their civilization.
+Below you will find a variety of cultures and customs performed by Tibetan people.

-Meeting and Greeting: In Tibet although this custom is vanishing, it is still regularly used.
+In Tibet, although this custom is vanishing, it is still regularly used.
 You will see Tibetans removing a hat and bowing when encountering a friend or a colleague.
 However, if the person he meets is an official, a senior, or a highly respected person, a Tibetan person lowers his hat as much as possible when he bows.
 The other person should show exactly the same courtesy in return.

 Tibetan people always allow the guest to be first while talking or walking.
 People must sit cross-legged as it is very uncouth to place your legs so that the soles of your shoes or feet point towards other people.

 In Tibet, you will find one of the family's children pouring a bowl of yak butter tea for the guest.
 The guest must wait quietly until the host carries and presents the bowl of tea with both hands and the guest takes the tea from the host in the same manner.
 Then, he can enjoy tea and conversation.
 As a polite guest, one does not empty his bowl as a never empty bowl signifies lasting profusion.
 The host will add more tea to your bowl to ensure that it is never empty.